 I’m sure there’s not a doping culture on Trek, either.
 There’s a few guys left from that era, but they’ve learned the hard way by now, too—or they’ve skated and know how lucky they are.
 Doping is different now.
 It’s not like they’d hand it to him on a bus like you might have read about in 1998, or peer pressure him into it.
-He’d have had to find the right doctor or buy it somewhere off the internet, since there are many websites online, since is easier to have a website now a days, there are services like the seo company in toronto willing to help you, is just getting up the page and using a good web host you can find at sites like Armchair Empire, because many sites have it now a days even Overwatch boosting sites where you can get your boost now .
+He’d have had to find the right doctor or buy it somewhere off the internet, since there are many websites online, is easier to have a website now a days, there are services like the seo company in toronto willing to help you, is just getting up the page and using a good web host you can find at sites like Armchair Empire, because many sites have it now a days even Overwatch boosting sites where you can get your boost now .
 Morally, it feels like that makes it more of a crime to cheat in 2017, because it’s not so easy.
 You’re risking your own career, your family, your sponsors, and your teammates.